bionicop/Digital-Garden/Sem_5/Software Testing/Mid-Sem-22.md

 The principles of software testing are:

-- Testing shows presence of defects but cannot prove their absence
+- Testing shows presence of defects, not their absence.
-- Exhaustive testing is impossible
+- Exhaustive testing is impossible.
-- Early testing saves time and cost
+- Early testing saves time and money.
-- Defects cluster together
+- Defects cluster together.
 - Pareto principle applies (80% of defects from 20% of modules)
-- Testing should be planned
+- Testing should be planned.

 # **Q2 (a) What are the Levels of Testing?**